Consumers buy differently today than they did 10 years ago.

 However, none of those digital marketing channels are effective without a strong website.

 A few years ago, transformation in the manufacturing industry was off to a slow start.
 Still a relative newcomer to the B2B digital marketing world, there were companies that hadn't updated their website in a decade — or some that didn't even have a website (make sure to check for signs your website is out of date if you're not sure).

-But in recent years, we're seeing manufacturers who are ready to get their hands dirty and create a new website on their own.
+But recently, we're seeing more manufacturers who are ready to get their hands dirty and create a new website on their own.
 With so many easy digital tools out there, it's no surprise manufacturing and industrial companies are taking the initiative.

 One of the best options in the website builder market for manufacturers today is WordPress.
-More than 75 million websites are using WordPress as a Content Management System (CMS) right now (that's 34% of all websites in the world).
+More than 64 million websites are using WordPress.
 This platform allows you to create strong experiences for your customers and gives you the tools you need to make edits as needed and make sure your site is getting found by relevant users.

 And then there's Wix, which our data shows as another popular alternative you may have come across for website design.
 So how does Wix stack up against WordPress?
 Which one should you choose for your website platforms?
 Let's go through a quick comparison.

 What's The Difference Between WordPress And Wix?

 The biggest difference between WordPress and Wix for manufacturers is customization.

-Wix is appealing to small manufacturing businesses and startups for its drag-and-drop features that allow you to design a simple website without any formal training in design or development.
-However, these businesses then find themselves running into limitations very quickly.
+Wix is appealing to small manufacturing businesses and startups for its drag-and-drop features that allow you to design a simple website without formal design or development training.